rabbitmq/amqp091-go/README.md

 ## Contributing

 Pull requests are very much welcomed.
-Create your pull request on a non-master branch, make sure a test or example is included that covers your change and your commits represent coherent changes that include a reason for the change.
+Create your pull request on a non-main branch, make sure a test or example is included that covers your change, and your commits represent coherent changes that include a reason for the change.

 To run the integration tests, make sure you have RabbitMQ running on any host,